victor-antoniassi/postgres-to-databricks-cdc/README.md

     *   **Coverage**: Enforces minimum code coverage metrics (configured in `pyproject.toml`).

 ### Environment Strategy
-Deployments are managed via **Databricks Asset Bundles (DABs)** targeting three isolated environments in Unity Catalog:
+Deployments are managed via **Databricks Asset Bundles (DABs)**.

+> **Architecture Note:** This project implements a **Logical Isolation Strategy**.
+Instead of using separate Databricks Workspaces for Dev/QA/Prod (which is common in large enterprises for physical isolation), we simulate these environments within a **Single Workspace** using distinct **Unity Catalog Catalogs**.
+This provides strong data separation while keeping infrastructure lean.

 | Environment | Catalog | Trigger | Authentication |
 | :--- | :--- | :--- | :--- |